multifunkim/network-analysis/README.md

 # SPARK

-**SPARK** is a Python implementation for identifying resting-state functional networks from fMRI data using sparse dictionary learning and K-hubness analysis.
+**SPARK** is a Python implementation for identifying resting-state functional networks from fMRI data using sparse dictionary learning and K-hubness analysis

 ## Repository Structure